 - 1. We are looking for a new secretary.
-The person should have three years experience. - We are looking for a new secretary who should have three years experience. - 2.
+The person should have a three-year experience. - We are looking for a new secretary who should have a three-year experience. - 2.
 We need to employ a new supervisor.
 The person should have excellent communication skills. - We need to employ a new supervisor who should have excellent communication skills.